COSC3020/divide-and-conquer-sum-noahvogt1/README.md

 The runtime of the algorithm that I made was 1324ms which seems slow however I ran it over an array of size 10,000,000.
-There are three merges into thirds giving us 3T(n/3), then the cost of merging them together is an additional n.
-Meaning the recurrence relation is T(n) = 3T(n/3) + n.
-Solving this equation gives us a runtime complexity of $\Theta$ = nlog(n).
-The splicing is merely just a constant multiple so it is not taken into account.
+There are three merges into thirds giving us 3T(n/3), then the cost of merging them together is an additional constant 1.
+Meaning the recurrence relation is T(n) = 3T(n/3) ignoring the constant factor.
+Solving this equation gives us a runtime complexity of $\Theta$ = n.